arjun-menon/pypage/ReadMe.rst

 Todos
 -----

-- nested comments

-- [nope] Raw tag

 - Include tag

+- fix whitespace reduction bug (see if-2.txt)

-- Optional close tag in the form of "endtag"
+- Raw tag (similar to the {# ... #} comment tags)

+- an option within the embedded code to suppress/override (or select) automatic indentation

 - Loop controls (continue & break)